This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Saltwater practically acts like your very own natural shampoo.

-Your greasy, irritated scalp also receives a soothing effect.
+Your greasy, irritated scalp also gets some soothing effects.

-As much as saltwater has benefits to your hair, excessive exposure might not be too good for your hair, especially when your hair is naturally dry.
+As much as saltwater has benefits for your hair, excessive exposure might not be too good for your hair, especially when your hair is naturally dry.

 When you have dry hair, the degreasing factor of saltwater will make your hair drier.